varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 	sudo make install

-Varnish will now be installed in /usr/local.
-The varnishd binary is in /usr/local/sbin/varnishd and its default configuration will be /usr/local/etc/varnish/default.vcl.
+Varnish will now be installed in `/usr/loca``l.
+The ``varnishd` binary is in `/usr/local/sbin/varnishd` and its default configuration will be `/usr/local/etc/varnish/default.vcl`.

-You can now proceed to the :ref:`tutorial-index`.
+After succesful installation you are ready to proceed to the :ref:`tutorial-index`.